Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After creating the subclass of the :class:`Experiment` class, exploratory analysis is suggested to enumerate the design space to check if the problem is identifiable, i.e., ensure that D-, E-optimality metrics are not small numbers near zero, and Modified E-optimality is not a big number.
+After creating the subclass of the :class:`Experiment` class, exploratory analysis is suggested to systematically enumerate the experimental design space and identify regions that provide high information content about the model parameters, as quantified by the A-, D-, E-, and ME-optimality criteria.
 Additionally, it helps to initialize the model for the optimal experimental design step.

-Pyomo.DoE can perform exploratory sensitivity analysis with the ``compute_FIM_full_factorial`` method.
+Pyomo.DoE can perform exploratory sensitivity analysis with the :meth:`compute_FIM_full_factorial` method.
-The ``compute_FIM_full_factorial`` method generates a grid over the design space as specified by the user.
+The :meth:`compute_FIM_full_factorial` method generates a grid over the design space as specified by the user.
-Each grid point represents an MBDoE problem solved using the ``compute_FIM`` method.
+Each grid point represents an MBDoE problem solved using the :meth:`compute_FIM` method.
 In this way, sensitivity of the FIM over the design space can be evaluated.
-Pyomo.DoE supports plotting the results from the ``compute_FIM_full_factorial`` method with the ``draw_factorial_figure`` method.
+Pyomo.DoE supports plotting the results from the :meth:`compute_FIM_full_factorial` method with the :meth:`draw_factorial_figure` method.

 The following code defines the ``run_reactor_doe`` function.
 This function encapsulates the workflow for both sensitivity analysis (Step 5) and optimal design (Step 6).